Doll Parts

 "Doll Parts" is a song by American alternative rock band Hole, written by vocalist and rhythm guitarist Courtney Love.
-The song was released as the band's sixth single and second from their second studio album, Live Through This, in November 1994 to accompany the band's North American tour.
+The song was released as the band's sixth single and second from their second studio album, Live Through This, in October 1994 to accompany the band's North American tour.
 It was also the first single to be released following the death of bassist Kristen Pfaff in June 1994.

-Courtney Love wrote the song in the fall of 1991 soon after she met Kurt Cobain, and has admitted that its lyrics were about her insecurity of his romantic interest in her.
+Love wrote the song in late 1991, soon after she met Kurt Cobain, and has admitted that its lyrics were about her insecurity of his romantic interest in her.
 It became one of the band's most popular songs, peaking on the US Billboard Modern Rock Tracks at number 4, and is considered by fans and critics alike as one of Hole's signature tracks.

 In September 2021, Rolling Stone ranked the track 208 in their list of the 500 Greatest Songs of All Time.

 Background and recording

 Courtney Love is known to have written "Doll Parts" as early as November 1991, performing it acoustically at a Hole concert in Massachusetts.
 The song developed into its final form less than two weeks later and became a regular number on setlists during the band's tour of Europe and the United Kingdom the following month.
 Journalist Everett True also noted that Love performed an acoustic version of the song to him over a telephone at 4 a.m. during the band's tour.

-The first known studio version of "Doll Parts" was recorded on November 19, 1991 at Maida Vale Studios as part of Hole's first radio session with BBC DJ John Peel.
-A second version of the song was recorded on March 27, 1993 with Mark Goodier, another BBC radio host, during a short three-date tour of England.
+The first known studio version of "Doll Parts" was recorded on November 19, 1991, at Maida Vale Studios as part of Hole's first radio session with BBC DJ John Peel.
+A second version of the song was recorded on March 27, 1993, with Mark Goodier, another BBC radio host, during a short three-date tour of England.
 In October 1993, the band recorded the album version of the song as part of the Live Through This sessions at Triclops Studios in Atlanta, Georgia.